google/sbom-conformance/README.md

 #### Version

 This refers to the "Version of the Component" data field in the NTIA specification.
-It is a package-level check that passes if all of the following are true for the [Version](https://spdx.github.io/spdx-spec/v2.3/package-information/#73-package-version-field) field: it is present, not empty, and not `NOASSERTION`.
+It is a package-level check that passes if all of the following are true for the [Version](https://spdx.github.io/spdx-spec/v2.3/package-information/#73-package-version-field) field:
+- it is present
+- it is not empty
+- it is not `NOASSERTION`

 #### Supplier

 This refers to the "Supplier Name" data field in the NTIA specification.
-It is a package-level check that passes if all of the following are true for the [Package Supplier](https://spdx.github.io/spdx-spec/v2.3/package-information/#75-package-supplier-field) field: it is present, not empty, and not `NOASSERTION`.
+It is a package-level check that passes if all of the following are true for the [Package Supplier](https://spdx.github.io/spdx-spec/v2.3/package-information/#75-package-supplier-field) field:
+- it is present
+- it is not empty
+- it is not `NOASSERTION`

 #### External References